DevenairThomas/death-or-taxation/docs/design_doc.md

 12. Open Decisions for Pre-Production

-Resolved in v1.1: player side (Continentals), nemesis (the isekai'd mage), enemy faction structure, and the Arnold mid-boss recommendation — see §7.
+Resolved in v1.1: player side (Continentals), nemesis (the isekai'd mage), enemy faction structure, the Arnold mid-boss recommendation — see §7.

+Resolved in v1.4:

+- Matchup system — the armament triangle, rifle → melee → musket → rifle, with `arcane` as a neutral fourth class (§3.1)
+- "HD 2D" definition — high-resolution flat 2D sprites, not Octopath-style 2.5D (§14)
+- Chapter select structure — battles are chapters, the colonies are the map (§8)
+- Item/inventory/trading economy — cut (§9)

+Still open:

-Final General roster (which 7–8 figures) and their 14 abilities Exact squad/single unit type list (target ~8–10 types total across tiers) Deployment costs per unit/General
+1. Final General roster (which 7–8 figures), their 14 abilities, and each one's armament class.
+2. Exact squad/single unit type list — target ~8–10 types total across tiers — each with an armament class assigned.
+3. Deployment costs per unit and per General.
-"HD 2D" definition: high-res 2D sprites (recommended for a flat tactics grid) vs. Octopath-style 2.5D depth (≈3× art cost) Character design direction (the anime girl conversation — separate session) The mage's identity, magic school, and personality — the rival CO deserves as much design as any player General Confirm or reject the Arnold-as-corrupted-lieutenant arc
+4. Character design direction (the anime girl conversation — separate session).
+5. The mage's identity, magic school, and personality.
+The rival CO deserves as much design as any player General.
+6. Confirm or reject the Arnold-as-corrupted-lieutenant arc.

 13. Budget & Production Analysis (Honest Version)